 My Grandad (who was a greengrocer) always used to say to me that carrots would make my hair curl.

 Now I'm not sure that's true as one of my children is carrot-obsessed and has extremely straight hair!

 But while they might not make your hair curl carrots are full of fibre, vitamins, minerals and vitamin A and E.

 Parsnips on the other hand are a good source of vitamin C, folate and fibre and a top source of potassium.

-- show off the gorgeous colours of these rainbow carrots
+- show off the gorgeous colours of the rainbow carrots

-- could be cooked easily in one dish with the parsnips, AND
+- cook the rainbow carrots in one dish with the parsnips, AND

-- that would be suitable for vegans so I could eat it too.
+- make a recipe that would be suitable for vegans (so I could eat it too).

 I decided to roast my baby carrots and parsnips with a maple and balsamic glaze to add a lovely tangy sweetness.

 Chantenay carrots and Piccolo parsnips are both grown by Freshgro, or Fresh Growers Ltd, which is a co-operative formed in June 1998 by 10 farmers.